gazellekit/gazelle/README.md

 ## Why F#?

 <p align="justify">
-  Many programming languages were considered before committing to [F#](https://dotnet.microsoft.com/en-us/languages/fsharp).
+  Many programming languages were considered before committing to <a href="https://dotnet.microsoft.com/en-us/languages/fsharp" target="_blank">F#</a>.
 Whilst the community of F# developers is smaller than for C#, Python, JavaScript, Rust etc. the language offers a number of distinct features that make it ideal for Civil & Structural Engineering software.
 </p>

 1. **Runs on .NET:** this makes it fast, extremely portable and fully interoperable with C#.